-As a new Active Cash cardholder, you’ll receive a 0 percent introductory APR for the first 15 months on both purchases and qualifying balance transfers (followed by a variable APR of 17.99 percent, 22.99 percent, or 27.99 percent variable).
+As a new Active Cash cardholder, you’ll receive a 0 percent introductory APR for the first 15 months on both purchases and qualifying balance transfers from account opening (followed by a variable APR of 19.99 percent, 24.99 percent, or 29.99 percent variable).

 This intro APR offer is pretty standard compared to other balance transfer offers on the market.
 If you’re mainly interested in the Active Cash due to this perk, though, be certain that you can afford to pay off your debt within the 15-month window.
 If not, there are other balance transfer credit cards that offer up to 21 months sans interest (though they likely won’t offer the same tier of ongoing rewards).

 Also, note that the Wells Fargo Active Cash charges an introductory 3 percent balance transfer fee ($5 minimum) for the first 120 days from account opening.
 After those first 120 days, that fee jumps to 5 percent ($5 minimum).

 The Active Cash card acts as insurance for your cellphone against damage or theft.
 You’ll receive up to $600 per claim for every month you pay your cellphone bill with your credit card (subject to a $25 deductible, up to two claims per year).
 This insurance will cover the cost of your original phone.
 If you’re planning to pay for your cellphone insurance separately, this benefit could be an easy way to save money.

 When compared to World Elite Mastercard cellphone protection (offered by similar cash back cards, like the Citi® Double Cash Card), Wells Fargo offers a slightly better deal.
 You’ll get a $1,200 annual limit (two $600 claims) with the Active Cash and a $1,000 annual limit through Mastercard.